 When there is substantial bone loss, it usually leads to complete failure of the implant and restoration.
 This can make re-treatment more complicated, but we will endeavour to find an appropriate and effective solution.

 Gum disease itself does not seem to be a cause of peri-implantitis, as some patients with very severe gum disease have had no problems at all with their implants, whereas patients with no previous gum issues can develop the condition.

-Initially there can be many similarities with periodontal (gum) disease around teeth.
-The first sign of a problem may be soreness or bleeding from the gum – ‘mucositis’.
+Initially there can be many similarities with periodontal (gum) disease around teeth, for instance, the first sign of a problem may be soreness or bleeding from the gum – ‘mucositis’.
 Treatment at this stage may prevent progression to peri-implantitis, when progressive bone loss starts to become an issue, and can ultimately lead to catastrophic loss of the supporting bone as well as the implant or implants.
 Peri-implantitis can take years to develop, and progresses slowly, sometimes in fits and starts.

 We begin with meticulous hygiene to improve comfort and slow down the progression of the condition.
-Treatment consists of cleaning under the gum of the implant meticulously using ultrasonics and jet-polishing and grafting with bone scaffold materials in order to replace the missing bone tissue or thicken the surrounding gum.
-This sort of treatment can make the area more comfortable and the peri-implant condition more quiescent, allowing for survival of the implant crown or bridgework.
+This consists of meticulously cleaning under the gum of the implant using ultrasonics and jet-polishing.
+There may also be grafting with bone scaffold materials in order to replace the missing bone tissue or thicken the surrounding gum.
+This treatment can calm the peri-implant condition, allowing for survival of the implant crown or bridgework.

 If the problem is persistent, or there has been advanced bone loss, then there is little alternative but to remove and replace an ailing implant, which will also mean the loss of the implant restoration.
 In these circumstances, this may be accompanied by a great deal of bone loss, although we will generally find a solution which may involve the use of grafting, special custom implants such as Zygomatic implants, or specially made short implants.